kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

 artifacts.
 For both cases you use one Kosli pipeline for each artifact. -->

-You use the Kosli CLI to report information about the creation of an artifact to the Kosli pipeline.
+You use the Kosli CLI to report information about the creation of an artifact to the Kosli flow.

 A Kosli flow can also be used to store any information related to the artifact you have built, like test results, manual approvals,